vkarpov15/generators-book/content/chapter-2-promises-thunks.md

 });
 ```

-The `async` function is an example of a thunk.
-A **thunk** is an asynchronous
+The `async()` function in the previous example is a thunk.
+A **thunk** is an
-function that takes a single parameter, a callback.
-The `superagent.get()`
+asynchronous function that takes a single parameter, a callback.
+The
-function is _not_ a thunk, because it takes 2 parameters, a url and a callback.
+`superagent.get()` function is _not_ a thunk, because it takes 2 parameters, a
+url and a callback.

 Thunks may seem limited, but with arrow functions you can easily convert
 any asynchronous function call to a thunk.